|

 Electrical immersion heaters are

-simply a way to heat the cylinder water electrically.
+simply a way to heat the water in a cylinder electrically.
 Some cylinders

 use an immersion heater as a backup or emergency heat source whilst